Jeff Nugent

 355 Case-Geyer

 Jeff Nugent is Co-Director of the Center for Learning, Teaching and Research at Colgate.
-In his current role, Jeff provides leadership to advance teaching and learning with technology through enhanced support for faculty, program development and ongoing assessment of services.
-He has broad experience leading educational development initiatives, including the design and facilitation of faculty learning community programs, support for online course design and teaching, exploration of learning space design, and promoting learning innovation through the use of digital technologies.
-His current interests focus on the use of web-based platforms to support connected learning, and understanding factors that shape faculty adoption of technology to support their teaching practices in a range of learning environments.
+In his current role, Jeff provides leadership to advance teaching and learning through enhanced support for faculty, program development and ongoing assessment of services.
+He has broad experience leading educational development initiatives, including the design and facilitation of faculty learning community programs, support for course design and teaching, exploration of learning space design, and understanding factors that shape faculty adoption of digital technologies to support their teaching practices in a range of learning environments..
+His current interests focus on centering learner voices in shaping educational experiences, and exploring ways to support pedagogical partnership among faculty and students.

 Ed.S., University of Virginia, Curry School of Education: Charlottesville, VA.